joannakrawczyk99/whiskybase-scraper/README.md

 # whiskybase-scraper
-A project implemented with simple scraper and frontend using Flask.
+A project implemented with simple scraper and frontend using Python, Flask, HTML and CSS.